 On Windows 10/8/7, you have User Account Control (UAC) settings that would prevent administration access for programs due to security reasons.
 Certain programs needs administrator access in order to run properly so to work around this issue you have to Right Click on the executable file and Run as administrator.

 If you want always to run that Program as administrator then Right Click on the shortcut and go to Properties and Click on Compatibility Tab.

 Then check on “Run this program as administrator” Then click on Apply / OK.

-Note: If the program is compatible with Windows 7 or Windows 8, make sure you don’t enable Compatibility Mode if its enable uncheck it because it can crash the program as well.
+Note: If the program is compatible with Windows 10/8/7, make sure you don’t enable Compatibility Mode if its enable uncheck it because it can crash the program as well.

 If you’re getting the error for multiple programs then there are chances your Windows computer might have got infected.
-In such cases download a good 3rd party freeware like Malwarebytes or Emsisoft and install it.
+In such cases download a good 3rd party freeware like Malwarebytes, Zemana or Emsisoft and scan your PC with it.

 Reboot the system in Safe Mode and run a complete scan.
 If the security program is unable to remove the malware infection, then you could always use our forum our Security Analyst would be glad to assist you in cleaning the infection.

 DEP setting i.e. Data Execution Prevention setting might cause the programs to crash.
 To check those settings